saasu/api-sdk-ruby/README.md

 # find a contact by id
 contact = Saasu::Contact.find(123)

-# save.contact
+# save a contact
 contact.given_name = 'New Name'
 contact.save

-# delete contact
+# delete a contact
 contact.delete

-# create new contact
+# create a contact
 new_contact = Saasu::Contact.create({ GivenName => 'User' })

-# filter records, for a list of available filters for each object see https://api.saasu.com
+# filter records. for a list of available filters for each object see https://api.saasu.com
 contact = Saasu::Contact.where(GivenName: 'John')

 # get attributes